• Home |

 Why We Chose It

-Wolf is known for producing low-cost quality ammo, and this 6.5mm Grendel ammunition is no exception.
+Wolf is known for producing inexpensive yet serviceable ammunition.
+This 6.5mm Grendel ammo is no exception.

 Prvi Partizan 6.5 Grendel Ammo - 20 Rounds of 120 Grain HPBT Ammunition